-Ms. Bélanger is a Fellow Chartered Professional Accountant of the Ordre des comptables professionnels agréés du Québec.
-At the Laurentian Bank, where she held various positions from 1986 to 2006, she was Senior Vice President of Personal Banking Services for Quebec, where she previously held the positions of Ombudsman and Director of Internal Audits and Information Systems.
-She has been a director at Capital régional et coopératif Desjardins since 2012, and at the Société de services financiers Fonds FMOQ Inc. since 2014.
-She is the Vice President of the Board.
-Chair of the Internal Audit Committee and the Portfolio Valuation Committee and serves on the Governance and Human Resources Committee at Capital régional et coopératif Desjardins.
-She chairs the Société de services financiers Fonds FMOQ Audit Committee.
+Member Relevant Education and Experience Chantal Bélanger Ms. Bélanger is a Fellow Chartered Professional Accountant of the Ordre des comptables professionnels agréés du Québec.
+At the Laurentian Bank, where she held various positions from 1986 to 2006, she was Senior Vice President of Personal Banking Services for Québec, where she previously held the positions of Ombudsman and Director of Internal Audits and Information Systems.
+She has been a director at the Société de services financiers Fonds FMOQ Inc. since 2014 and chairs its Audit Committee.
+She was a director at Capital régional et coopératif Desjardins from 2012 to December 2019, and was the Vice President of the Board, Chair of the Internal Audit Committee and the Portfolio Valuation Committee and served on the Governance and Human Resources Committee.
 She was a director and Chair of the Audit Committee at the Régie des Rentes du Québec from 2009 to 2015.
-She was a director, Chair of the Audit Committee and a member of several committees for the Société des Alcools du Québec from 2002 to 2010.
-Ms. Bélanger currently serves as a director, Chair of the Audit Committee and member of its Human Resources and Compensation Committee and of the Corporate Governance Committee of Lassonde Industries Inc.

-André P. Brosseau

-Mr. Brosseau has worked in the investment banking industry since 1986.
+She was a director.
+Chair of the Audit Committee and a member of several committees for the Société des Alcools du Québec from 2002 to 2010.
+Ms. Bélanger currently serves as a director, Chair of the Audit Committee and member of the Human Resources and Compensation Committee and of the Corporate Governance Committee of Lassonde Industries Inc. André P. Brosseau Mr. Brosseau has worked in the investment banking industry since 1986.
 From 1994 to 2007, he held various executive positions with CIBC, most recently he was Co-Head of Canadian Cash Equities and of Global Cash Equities at CIBC World Markets Inc., as well as a member of the Executive Committee.
-Mr. Brosseau currently serves as Chair of the Board and Chief Executive Officer of Du Musée Investments Inc. (formerly Avenue Capital Markets BNB Inc.), a Family Office with private investments in Canada, the United States and Brazil that he founded in 2010.
-He also serves as director, Chair of the Audit Committee and of the Compensation Committee for DMD Digital Health Connections Group Inc., a company that provides digital solutions for pharmaceutical companies.
-Mr. Brosseau is also an advisor and owner of Grupo Cimcorp Brazil, an IT company specializing in outsourcing and telecommunication infrastructure management.
-Mr. Brosseau is also Chair of the Audit Committee for the OSMO Foundation and The Notman House.
+Mr. Brosseau currently serves as Chair of the Board and Chief Executive Officer of Du Musée Investments Inc. (formerly Avenue Capital Markets BNB Inc.), a family office with private investments in Canada, the